Cyrendex/CLIBattleships/README.md

 This project is naught but a fun little time-killer.
 Feel free to use it for entertainment (I'd be shocked if you could use it commercially, honestly).
 Have fun, report any bugs if you do find one.
 Thank you.

+Note: Before running, change the path string to your own absolute path of the "GameSettings.txt" file in the FileHandler class.